Andrzej Duda facts for kids

 Lex Tusk

 On 29 May 2023, during a press conference, Duda announced the intention to sign the "Lex Tusk", a law establishing a commission to investigate Russian influence in Poland.
 According to the law, the commission is expected to publish its first report in September before the parliamentary elections.
 The law reached the president's desk after the Sejm rejected the Senate's veto on the matter on 26 May.
 The Senate recommended the rejection of the law in its entirety due to its anti-democratic nature, numerous errors, and 13 potential violations of the constitution.
 On 7 June 2023, the European Commission initiated legal proceedings against Poland regarding the extensively debated law.
-Brussels was concerned that the law might to used to target opposition politicians in the country's general election which was scheduled, and took place, in late 2023.
+Brussels was concerned that the law might be used to target opposition politicians in the country's general election which was scheduled, and took place, in late 2023.

 Personal life